ISExchange/api/readme.md

 }
 ```

-### GET /api/retrieve
+### GET /api/symbol/retrieve

-Returns a list of symbols.
+Returns a list of symbols or specific symbol information.

 #### Query Parameters

 - `api_key` (required) - The API key to use for authentication.

+#### Request Body

+- `symbol` (optional) - The symbol to retrieve information for.

 #### Response

-- `200 OK` - Returns a JSON object containing a list of symbols.
+- `200 OK` - Returns a JSON object containing a list of symbols or specific symbol information.

 ##### Example

 Request:

 ```
-GET /api/retrieve?api_key=1234567890
+GET /api/symbol/retrieve?api_key=1234567890
 ```

 Response: